vysf/midterm-gigih-3.0/README.md

 ## API Structure
 The api structure based on api minimum requirment.
-Also I tried to implement clean architectur on this project. for more you can see `postman` forlder
+Also I tried to implement clean architectur on this project.
+For more you can see `postman` forlder

 ## How to run
 You can use this command to run: